jaypeng2015/cloudinary-to-s3/README.md

-# cloudinary-to-s3
+# Cloudinary to S3

-Move "fetch" assets from cloudinary to an existing AWS s3 bucket
+Move uploaded or fetched images from Cloudinary to an existing AWS s3 bucket